archSeer/dove/README.md

 ## Note

-I was really lazy and didn't want to bother converting Markdown into HTML, then inserting it into a HTML layout and bothering with syntax highlighting, so I quickly checked for other solutions.
-I've used Jekyll before, but as I write one-page documents, I don't really need a full-blown website solution.
-I've found [rocco](https://github.com/rtomayko/rocco) which is a code documentation generator, and I've used a bit of the code from there to write Dove, a (web) document generator.
+I was really lazy and didn't want to bother converting Markdown into HTML, then inserting it into a HTML layout and bothering with syntax highlighting, so I've searched for alternatives.
+I've used Jekyll before, but for writing one-page documents I don't really need a full-blown static website solution.
+I then I had found [rocco](https://github.com/rtomayko/rocco) which is a code documentation generator, and I've used a bit of the code from it to write Dove, a (web) document generator.

 ## About